-Three years on, the story is a much different one, having reconciled who I am as a mother with who I am as a woman — piece by piece, through writing, reading, work, friendship and photography.
-I now work as a freelance photographer, raising my babies by the seaside and trying really hard not to spend all our money on cute shoes.
+Five years on, the story is a much different one, having reconciled who I am as a mother with who I am as a woman.
+I now work as a photographer, raising my three babies by the seaside and trying really hard not to spend all our money on cute shoes.

-Three years later, this little tent has grown into something more than an outlet for new motherhood — it’s the place where I feel part of something bigger, where I get a chance to feed the good wolf, where I get to connect with all of you without getting out of my pyjamas, and where I combine my two greatest passions: writing and photography, which without I’d go nuts.
+This online space has since grown into something more than an outlet for new motherhood — it’s the place I get a chance to feed the good wolf, where I get to connect with all of you without getting out of my pyjamas, and where I combine my two greatest passions: writing and photography, which without I’d go nuts.

 Mary Oliver once said that we have three instructions for living a life: Pay attention.
 Be astonished.
 Tell about it.
 The weaving together of words and images is how I do this, and I do it in this way because it allows me to see beauty in places I’d otherwise miss.
 This beauty enriches my life, makes me nicer to live with and gives me a greater sense of happiness.

-Really though, this blog is the place where I briefly escape the merciless pecking of chickens, namely children and sometimes husbands who can NEVER locate ANY of their belongings.
+Really though, this is the place I briefly escape the merciless pecking of chickens, namely children and sometimes husbands who can never locate any of their belongings.
 It’s my red tent.
 My place just for me.

-I live in Shorncliffe with my husband Joel and our two children, Ella and Billy.
-I love, in no particular order, Sunday roasts with our neighbours, wearing cute shoes, scouring through thrift shops, planning birthday parties, colourful quilts, fish and chips at our beach, reading in freshly-sheeted beds, wispy ocean hair, and coffee.
+I live in Shorncliffe with my husband Joel and our two, soon-to-be-three, children, Ella and Billy.
+I love, in no particular order, Sunday roasts, wearing cute shoes, scouring through thrift shops, planning birthday parties, colourful quilts, fish and chips at our beach, reading in freshly-sheeted beds, wispy ocean hair, and coffee.